Stay with Me (Erasure song): Critical reception

-Ned Raggett from AllMusic described the song as "quietly intoxicating".
-Larry Flick from Billboard felt it stands among the duo's "most enchanting and hitworthy recordings to date."
+Larry Flick from Billboard felt 'Stay with Me' stands among the duo's "most enchanting and hitworthy recordings to date."
 He noted that the music "blends delicate music-box-like keyboards with Andy Bell's gorgeous, theatrical vocal performance", and added further that "this ballad soars to a beautiful conclusion, as Bell is surrounded by a gospel choir that adds spiritual depth to the song's sweet, romantic lyrics."
 Ross Jones from The Guardian named it "one of their best; a salty slowie more beautiful than this world deserves."
-Chris Gerard from Metro Weekly commented, "If anybody ever doubts that Andy Bell is a first-rate vocalist, play them "Stay with Me" immediately.
-The layers of sound that he develops, along with Clarke's simple keyboard line, are simply magical."
+David Hemingway of Melody Maker called it "a fairly simple ballad juxtaposed with understated squiggly-sguiggy plink-plonk effects that are just slightly and intentionally 'synthetic' or 'artificial'" and added that it's "oddly, vaguely, endearing in its refusal to rock/pop out, in its almost wilful ordinariness".
+Pan-European magazine Music & Media wrote, "The question is which version are you going to air?
+ACE is best advised to take the Guitar Mix of the sad love song, EHR won't have problems with the electronic Flow Mix, while "dance" can do the rest."